jellyfin/jellyfin.org/docs/general/server/media/music.md

 └── Disc 3 Track 3.ogg
 ```

+In case of formats that do not support the metadata tags `disc number` and `total discs`, like MP3 files that only have the `track number` tag, you can code the CD number into that tag.
+One way to do that is to add the disc number multiplied by 100, so track 1 of disc 1 becomes track 101 of the album and track 4 of disc 2 becomes track 204.
+Another way is to number all tracks sequentially through the album, so if disc 1 ends on track 14, the first track of the second disc should be 15 and so on.

 ## Images

 Images can come from a few different sources.
 For music, there are 3 image types, as shown in this image.